 Mr Caffrey had faced one charge at Southwark Crown Court of unauthorised modification of computer material.

 He was accused of launching an attack on 20 September 2001 on one of the US's biggest ports, bombarding its computer system with thousands of electronic messages.
+Clearly the authorities are facing a fundamental problem when attempting to prosecute suspected computer criminals

 It froze the port's web service, which contained vital data for shipping, mooring companies and support firms responsible for helping ships navigate in and out of the harbour.